gch1p/thinkpad-bios-software-flashing-guide/README.md

 **T530**: 2.60<br>
 **W530**: 2.58

-If your BIOS version is equal or lower, skip to the **[Examining and removing protections](#examining-and-removing-protections)** section.
+If your BIOS version is equal or lower, skip to the **[Creating a backup](#creating-a-backup)** section.
 If not, go through the downgrade process, described next.

 ## Downgrading BIOS